 Victorian Shopping Paradise

-Ventnor’s main streets in the nineteenth century offered the best shopping on the Island.
+Ventnor’s principal streets in the nineteenth century offered the best shopping on the Island.
 They vied with London’s West End for the quality of goods offered to customers, a reflection of the relative wealth of its visitor population.

 A History of Ventnor Breweries